-To disable password protection, go back to the SYSTEM SETUP: Advanced > Security Settings > Power on Lock menu after opening the OSD menu system.
-Select Off by pressing ◄/▶ .
+To disable password protection, go back to the SYSTEM SETUP: Advanced > Security Settings > Change Security Settings menu after opening the OSD menu system.
+Press MODE/ENTER.
 The message 'INPUT PASSWORD' displays.
 Enter the current password.

-- If the password is correct, the OSD menu returns to the Security Settings page with Off show in the row of Power on Lock.
-You will not have to enter the password next time you turn on the projector. - ii.
-If the password is incorrect, the password error message displays lasting for three seconds, and the message 'INPUT PASSWORD' displays for your retry.
-You can press MENU/EXIT to cancel the change or try another password.
+i.
+If the password is correct, the OSD menu returns to the Security Settings page.
+Press ▼ to highlight Power on Lock and press ✓ to select Off.
+You will not have to enter the password next time you turn on the projector.